analukic84/rename_my_pictures/readme.md

-Script to rename given filename into specific one.
+## Script to rename given filename into specific one.

-Requires Python 3.7.

-## Installation

-1. Clone the repository (going to a terminal and run `git clone git@github.com:analukic84/rename_pictures.git`.
-2. Create a virtual environment for the repository (run `virtualenv --python=python3.7 venv`)

 Each item has 7 different pictures in 7 jpg files.
 One item will have one particular item number, for example number 677 - case677